Dean151/ButtonKit/README.md

 Therefore, to get free animated progress and errors behavior on your button, you can't just start the action of the button by yourself.
 You need the button to start it.

-To do so, you need to set an unique identifier to your button:
+To do so, you need to set a unique identifier to your button:

 ```swift
 enum LoginViewButton: Hashable {